 Supported Accommodation and Homelessness Services Shoalhaven Illawarra (SAHSSI) centres operate in the Illawarra and Shoalhaven regions in which the many peoples of the Dharawal and Yuin nations reside.

 SAHSSI acknowledges the Aboriginal and Torres Strait Islander peoples as traditional custodians of the lands where we live, learn and work.
-We pay respect to Elders past, present and emerging, and value the rich history, culture and ongoing connection of Aboriginal and Torres Strait Islander people to country.
+We pay respect to Elders past and present and value the rich history, culture and ongoing connection of Aboriginal and Torres Strait Islander people to country.